-All residents, resident's families, resident's guests, visitors, contractors, service personnel, and Formatted: Space Before: 0 pt employees mu ust abide by / the follo wing rules a and regu lations: (
+All residents, resident's families, resident's guests, visitors, contractors, service personnel, and employees must abide by the following rules and regulations:

 - Notice to Applicants.
-All prospective residents and housing applicants will be informed that the lists marijuana as a Schedule I drug, and that the possession of marijuana or any other Schedule I drug, even if in possession of a current medical marijuana registration, will not be allowed in any of GHURA's Properties. - Admission Prohibited.
+All prospective residents and housing applicants will be informed that the lists marijuana as a Schedule I drug, and that the possession of marijuana or any other Schedule I drug, even if in possession of a current medical marijuana registration, will not be allowed in any of GHURA's Properties. - 2.
+Admission Prohibited.
 Admission into any of GHURA's Properties is prohibited to a household with member(s) who are illegally using marijuana, or any other controlled substance. - No-Smoking or Cultivating Marijuana.
-All Asset Management Properties (AMP) havebeen designated as a no-smoking or cultivating living environment.
+All Asset Management Properties (AMP) have been designated as a no-smoking or cultivating living environment.
 There shall be no smoking or cultivating anywhere in the unit or in any of the common areas or adjoining grounds.